1.2 Verification Result

 Args:

-token (str): The Base64-encoded encrypted token string to decrypt
+token (str): The Base64-encoded encrypted token string to verify and decrypt

 server_key (str): The server key used for AES decryption